arcadianlyric/Google_data_analytics_Bike_share_growth_hacking/README.md

 ![img](capstone_project/bike_share/img/station_usage_compare.png)
 ![img](capstone_project/bike_share/img/station_popularity_compare.png)

-2/ Casual rides take longer time, lower speed, seemingly wondering around the city.
+2/ Casual rides take longer time, lower speed (statistically significant), fits the profile that casual riders wondering around the city for recreation.
 ![img](capstone_project/bike_share/img/dist_speed_time_length.png)

 3/ On weekend there are more casual rides and less member rides.
 Most rides start on Noon and Evening for both groups.
-It seems members do not primarily ride to commute, which will show pattern of dual peaks on morning and evening.
-More likely for lunch/ dinner and shopping, and for places with limited parking.
-Less rides on winter, when cold weahter prohibit outdoor activities.
+It seems members do not primarily ride to commute, which will show a pattern of dual peaks on morning and evening.
+More likely for lunch/ dinner and shopping, or for places with limited parking.
+Less rides on winter, when cold weahter prohibits outdoor activities.
 ![img](capstone_project/bike_share/img/time_length_time_type.png)
 ![img](capstone_project/bike_share/img/time_length_weekday.png)
 ![img](capstone_project/bike_share/img/time_length_weekofyear.png)